nonso-chiagunye/KaliLinux-tf-conf-AWS/README.md

 First, edit the kali_vars.tf to supply your unique variables.

-Edit the provider.tf to configure your backend (or comment out if you use local backend)
+Comment out the backend configuration if you use local backend

 Enter your bucket name in the iam policy section of the kali_iam.tf file, or comment entire file out if it does not apply to your use case